In this article...

 Our previous article explains that effective July 1, 2017, child support in Illinois is determined using an “income shares” model.
 This is a substantial change from how child support was calculated in Illinois.
 Previously, the amount of child support to be paid by the obligee (person required to pay child support) was determined based on a fixed percentage of the obligee parent’s net income and the number of children to be provided for.

-A reader commented on our article asking to expand on non-minor educational expenses and parental resources of the new child support law and to elaborate on if the non-custodial’s new spouse’s income considered a potential resource and if it can be requested.
-The reader also asked if there has been any recent cases that will define this other than the Drysch Case in 2000.
+A reader commented on our article asking to expand on non-minor educational expenses and parental resources of the new child support law and to elaborate on if the non-custodial’s new spouse’s income is considered a potential resource and if it can be requested.

-Courts typically will not consider a new spouses income as a potential resource, because child support calculations only take into account the incomes of the biological parents of the child.
+Courts typically will not consider a new spouse’s income as a potential resource because child support calculations only consider the incomes of the child’s biological parents.
+A spouse of the obligor or obligee has no legal obligation to spend his or her income on the care of the obligor and the obligee’s child.
 The income of the new spouse is therefore irrelevant to any support calculations.

 So the bottom line is that the argument that the obligor’s spouse has significant income and that, therefore, the obligor should be required to pay for post-high school education will not be successful.
 Similarly, if the obligee marries an individual with significant income, this will not negatively impact the obligee’s chances of receiving child support for educational expenses.